aexol-studio/tree/README.md

 * Connect - Click and hold desired node output and move it to other node's output then release mouse button
   IMPORTANT: Every node is connectable only if it creates valid schema.
 Experiment to test
 * Node Properties - Click right mouse button on node
-* CMD/CTRL + Left Mouse Button Click - select multiple nodes
+* SHIFT + Left Mouse Button Click - select multiple nodes
 * Delete - Click delete button when node/nodes are selected or right click -> delete

 ## Keyboard shortcuts